EgorLappo/haskell_tree_functions/README.md

 I implemented some function to enumerate basic phylogenetic quantities I encounter in my work with `Haskell`.
 These include _coalescent histories_ and _ancestral configurations_.

-The code is naive without crazy optimizations or tricks.
+For the sake of readability and educational value, the code is naive without any optimizations or tricks.

 ### Usage